New Leadership Delivering Results for Our Community

 First of all I am not running as a politician.
-I am running as grassroots activist and organizer.
+I am running as an advocate and organizer.
 I am very familiar with picket signs, bullhorns, colorful banners and public protests.
 Corporate CEO’s and powerful politicians don’t scare me.

 So as you see, I come out of a very different tradition than your typical Chicago pol, some of whom inherit their offices as family heirlooms, as if they were royalty from the days of knights and castles.